d3rp/clima/README.md

 is populated with given arguments falling back on defaults in the code and some further complimentary options.

+Example: this is a minimal required setup for having configurations and a command line interface ready for use:

+    from clinfig import c, NamedTuple

+    @c
+    class C(NamedTuple):
+       a: int = 1

+    @c
+    class Cli:
+        def foo(self):
+            # using configuration
+            print(c.a)

 Should work for linux, macos and windows.

 ## Preliminary installations